 Many people consider US government bonds as one of the most secure investments around.
 They are backed by the full faith and credit of the US government.
 As long as the government exists, the bonds should be safe.
 There are also corporate and municipal bonds, and many times, these will pay out a higher interest rate than government bonds.

 Over the long haul, few investments have returned as much as stocks on an average basis.
+Whether you are using a broker or an app like DAX Wertpapiere, investing in stocks is fairly straightforward.
 Sure, there are down years in which stocks can lose money, but over the long haul, the S&P 500 has returned around 10% on an annualized basis.
 The dividends that stocks payout can add to the share count an investor might hold.
 Over time, these dividends and additional purchases can lead to even higher payouts through the process of compounding.

 Setting up an account at a brokerage is the first step to investing.
 A good brokerage will allow for access to money market funds for those who are averse to risk.
 It will also allow investors to invest in a range of stocks, bonds, and funds.
 When looking at stocks, it’s a good idea to pick companies that have strong histories of building revenue and income over time.
 Through regular investments, it’s possible for nearly anyone to build wealth over time.